Seneca-ICTOER/Intro2C/CONTRIBUTING.md

 3. add an `INDEX_NAME` called `docusaurus` for instance on same website
 4. You add API_KEY and give rights (`search, addObject, deleteObject, editSearch`) for the key
 5. SITE_URL is the deployed site, but siteindex needs to match it in order crawl it
-6. If you look at the pull request ff0a9a5 I have a sample .env file with the variables set.
-I also have an example of which secret values are needed in scrape.sh
+6. If you look at the pull request [ff0a9a5](https://github.com/ycechungAI/IPC144/commit/ff0a9a5d6061a21813490e3329c5934bdc8eaeb1).
+I have an example of which secret values are needed in scrape.sh
 ```

 Important reference websites for next steps